This post was most recently updated on January 18th, 2023

 Invalid Traffic is a monetization challenge almost 99% of publishers are facing which includes impressions or clicks pseudo-inflating advertisers’ total costs and impacting publishers’ earnings.
 The problem is that these clicks and impressions have no value and come with potential AdSense bans.
 Since these clicks caused by automated tools and bots are not actual conversions or leads, they are worthless.

-Spam traffic only diminishes the valuation of a publisher’s ad inventory.
+Invalid traffic only diminishes the valuation of a publisher’s ad inventory.
 Follow these tips to cope with Invalid Traffic:

 10X your ad revenue with our award-winning solutions.